-August 10, 2021 | The Author of the Ontology of Value Test, Natalia Bielczyk, Comments On Her Own Results and How They Fit Into Her Personal Development Plan
+August 10, 2021 | The Author of the Ontology of Value Test, Natalia Bielczyk, Comments On Her Own Results and How They Fit Into Her Personal Development Plan.

 In this blog post, the author of the Ontology of Value Test, Natalia, comments on her own experience with the test, and the results.
 What surprised her the most?
 Which of the results does she agree with?
 Which points doesn’t she agree with?
 What did she learn about herself from this experience, and is she now more bullish about her own test, or rather, the opposite?
-Did she change her personal development plans now when she knows The Truth about herself? 🙂
+Did she change her personal development plans as well her career path now when she knows The Truth about herself? 🙂

-Introduction: The Long Process of Developing The Ontology Of Value Test
+Introduction: The Long Process of Developing The Ontology Of Value Test.

 For the past two years, I was working hard on the Ontology of Value Test.
 I first dived into Alfred Adler’s theory of human motivation.
 It was fascinating and enlightening to me, it greatly helped me in personal development, and inspired me to launch this project.
 I then spent over a year on intensive field research, trying to dissect human motivation into orthogonal dimensions.
-It wasn’t easy — to say the least!
+It wasn’t easy—to say the least!

 About a year ago, the process of building the test started.
 I came up with an initial set of 140 questions representing a few key areas of professional life: the working style, the type of mind and resilience to stress, the relations with people, and values and beliefs.
 A number of collaborators reviewed and rewrote the questions dozens of times before we launched the first round of the study in January 2021.